Game Design and Production

-Inspired by The International Game Developers Association Curriculum Framework, informed by student feedback and in response to industry requirements, this Foundation Degree in Games Design and Production covers the design and production of electronic games.
-The City College Plymouth course emulates the production and design process applied in the games industry whilst teaching the academic skills essential to success.
-In much the same way the industry requires collaborative working across specialist sectors, you will work with students from other disciplines, such as business and marketing, in order to promote their product in the marketplace.
-You’ll also work with lecturers from different disciplines as well as industry professionals in order to forge links with those active in the growing indie developer sector.
-Applying academic theory to practical development, responding to market and working with fellow students in order to produce and design will be placed at the centre of the curriculum.
-At the end of this programme, students are expected to have designed and produced a game product for release into the marketplace.
+Inspired by the International Game Developers Association curriculum framework, informed by student feedback and in response to industry requirements, this Foundation Degree covers the design and production of electronic games.
+In much the same way the industry requires collaborative working across specialist sectors, you will work with students from other disciplines, such as business and marketing, in order to promote a product in the marketplace.
+At the end of this course, you will have designed and produced a game product for release into the marketplace.

 For more information about this course please read the Programme Quality Handbook which contains programme specifications and module information.

 The course includes the following subjects:

 - conceptual game design – the driving components of electronic game play in terms of player engagement and motivation.

 - programming concepts – the general principles and concepts of programming C++.